DataFire-repos/contact-us-base/README.md

 ## Using the API

 There is one URL for this API - `POST /contact`.
-It accepts both urlencoded and JSON bodies.
+It accepts both urlencoded and JSON content.

 If you're running your project on DataFire.io, replace `http://localhost:3000` with your project's host, e.g. `https://project-name.prod.with-datafire.io`.

-## HTML form
+### HTML form
 ```html
 <form action="http://localhost:3000/contact" method="post">
   <input type="text" name="emailAddress">